 Originating from Shvelisi, Republic of Georgia.
 Chesnok is capable of producing large bulbs containing 7 to 9 crescent shaped cloves.
 A taste test winner and a must have for anyone's Garlic collection.
 Stores very well

-German Porcelain-Porcelain Variety
+German Extra Hardy-Porcelain Variety

 Romanian Red -Porcelain variety